MacMiniVault/Mac-Scripts/mmvMySQL/mmvmysql-README.md

 MySQL is not installed by default on OS X 10.7 or newer.
 This script will fix that bug.

+:exclamation: For OS X 10.11 and above, we no longer recommend using this script.
+Instead, we recommend following [these instructions](http://www.macminivault.com/install-mysql-on-macos-sierra/).

 #WHAT THIS SCRIPT DOES
 + Checks for OS X and MySQL
 + Downloads MySQL from Oracle